-In order for an application to be approved, it should satisfy each and all of the following three Guiding Principles:
+In order for an application to be approved, it should satisfy all of the following three Guiding Principles:

-- Respect and maintain the Colonial-style architecture and design of our neighborhood, - Respect and retain the unique architectural features of each home, as intended by the builder, - Provide homeowners the flexibility to update homes based on today's design aesthetic.
+- Respect and maintain the Colonial-style architecture and design of our neighborhood - Respect and retain the unique architectural features of each home, as intended by the builder - Provide homeowners the flexibility to update homes based on today's design aesthetic

-Clearly setting expectations up front, and articulating how decisions will be rendered going forward will ensure consistency and clarity in decisions, and will move applications along expeditiously.
+Clearly setting expectations up front and articulating how decisions will be rendered going forward will ensure consistency and clarity in decisions, and will move applications along expeditiously.

-If any homeowner brings forth something outside of these guidelines for consideration, its approval will be based on whether or not it aligns with these Principles.
+If any homeowner brings forth something outside of these guidelines for consideration, its approval will be based on whether or not it aligns with these Principles based on research conducted and consensus of the Architectural Review Committee.

-1. This is a "going forward" document.
-The approvals neighbors received, or changes that didn't get approval at all, prior to October 2015 are not precedents.
-Further, these guidelines pertain to future changes.
+This is a "GOING FORWARD" document.
+The approvals neighbors received or changes that didn't get approval at all prior to October 2015 are not precedents.
+These guidelines pertain to future changes.
 Furthermore, no one will be asked to change existing architectural features that were installed on his/her home prior to October 2015.

-2. All replacements, changes and upgrades require an Architectural

-Change Application form.
-All replacements, upgrades and additions must be formally considered by the HOA Board of Directors.
-An Architectural Change Application is required for each change and major replacement -- this includes garage doors, fences, roofs, siding and window replacements, even if the material and product is "like and kind".
+ALL replacements, changes and upgrades require an Architectural Change Application form.
+Replacements, upgrades and additions in front and backyards must be formally considered by the HOA Board of Directors.
+An Architectural Change Application is required for each change and replacement made on one's property-even if the material and product is "like and kind."
+For example, major replacement projects such as garage doors, roofs, windows, decks, fences, walkways and stoops each require a completed Architectural Change Application form.

-3. Repairs are different than changes and replacements.
+Repairs are different than changes and replacements.
 For example, if part of your siding becomes damaged, you may repair that section with matching "like and kind" pieces.
-However, if you choose to replace all of your siding, that would constitute a major replacement, and would require a completed Architectural Change Application form.
-Additionally, other major replacement projects such as garage doors, roofs, windows, decks, fences, walkways, and stoops also each require a completed Architectural Change Application form.
+However, if you choose to replace all of your siding, that would constitute a major replacement and would require a completed Architectural Change Application.

-4. Proposed changes outside of these guidelines are welcome.
-In fact, some of the most attractive upgrades to homes are creative solutions brought to the Board by residents.
+Proposed changes outside of these guidelines are welcome.
+In fact, some of the most attractive upgrades to homes are solutions brought to the Board by residents.
 Simply submit your proposed change (using an Architectural Change Application form) to PMP.
-We encourage discourse about your particular home, but as with any homeowner's association in a planned community, the final decision sits with the Board and/or the Architectural Review Committee.
+We encourage discourse about your particular home but as with any homeowner's association in a planned community, the final decision sits with the Board; the Architectural Review Committee merely conducts research into whether proposed changes and materials are congruent with home style, then puts forth recommendations to the Board.

-5. Rest assured, we know that one of the most concerning architectural issues is that of vacant and neglected homes in disrepair.
+Rest assured, we know that one of the most concerning architectural issues is that of vacant and neglected homes in disrepair.
 The Board and PMP are working with these homeowners, banks or trusts.
 As for other areas of the neighborhood that need attention, such as landscaping in common areas, please bring them to the attention of PMP.
-They are eager and available to help.